City of Newcastle adopted a new Organisation Structure on 9 August 2022 which became effective on 1 October 2022.

 The Executive Director Planning & Environment is Michelle Bisson.
 Areas of responsilbility include Planning, Transport & Regluation and Environment & Sustainability.

+Michelle is a member of Planning Institute of Australia and a Graduate of the Australian Institute of Company Directors (GAICD).
 Michelle has been recognised by the Planning Institute of Australia, beating 11 finalists to win its inaugural Helen Proudfoot Women In Planning award, named after the pioneering planner.

 Executive Director and Interim Manager Waste Services

 The Executive Director and Interim Manager Waste Services is Alissa Jones.
 Areas of responsibility include strategic oversight and management of CN's Summerhill Waste Management Centre including landfill operations, environmental compliance and commercial collections.

 Alissa was appointed as the Chief Financial Officer in 2018 and was a finalist in the 2019 Minsters’ Awards for Women in NSW Local Government receiving a Highly Commended Award for Women in a Non Traditional Role due to her appointment as first female CFO for the City.
 Alissa’s Finance career with the City has involved leading a dedicated team of financial professionals and driving a culture of excellence to support the organisation’s $300 million annual budget and long term financial plan.

 Alissa has also held numerous leadership positions as well as being appointed by the CEO as Program Manager for the Newcastle 500 during which she oversaw the inaugural 2017 Supercar event.
 Alissa also worked in the Financial Services Industry prior to joining CN.